FAQs for students

-If you cannot find a non-technical course, this could be for one of two reasons: - The class is not available in the present semester – you’re looking at an old timetable. - The class is taught in English – you need to search for the seminar on Stud.IP using the English title.
+If you cannot find a non-technical course, this could be for one of two reasons: The class is not available in the present semester and you’re looking at an old timetable or the class is taught in English and you need to search for the seminar in Stud.IP using the English title.

 9. I am having difficulties registering for a course online.
 Who can I speak to?

 10. As a student from a higher semester, can I be prioritised when places are automatically assigned?

 No. It is not possible to automatically assign places to seminar participants based on their semester on Stud.IP.

 11. I have been assigned a place in a non-technical course as part of the registration process but unfortunately I cannot attend the first course date.
 Can I still attend the class?